hpcleuven/VscDocumentation/source/cloud/windows.md

 that is correct.

 :::{tip}
-Usually you have to reset the password after the first boot, a Windows update or if you change the VM's flavor.
+Usually you have to reset the password after the first boot or if you change the VM's flavor.
 In that case just use the original password provided by the metadata and reset the password again.
 :::